Joey Clinkscales: Executive career

 Clinkscales initially worked for the Steelers as a part-time scout in the early 1990s, and joined the New York Jets in 1994 as a full-time scout.
 He was elevated to national scout for the Jets in 2002.
 In 2006, he was promoted to Director of College Scouting.
 Two years later, he was named Vice President of College Scouting.
 In late 2007, he was interviewed by Bill Parcells for the vacant Miami Dolphins general manager position.
 In 2012, he was among the candidates interviewed for the St. Louis Rams general manager position.

 In May 2012, the Oakland Raiders hired Clinkscales as Director of Player Personnel.
 This move reunited Clinkscales with his old high school and college teammate, Raiders General Manager Reggie McKenzie.
 He was fired in January 2019, shortly after McKenzie was fired.

 In May 2019, Clinkscales was named director of player personnel for the Los Angeles Wildcats of the XFL.

 In June 2022, Clinkscales was named director of player personnel for the planned Las Vegas XFL team, which was named the Vegas Vipers in September.
+On January 1, 2024, it was announced the Vipers would not be a part of the UFL Merger.